 Should You Change Your Shampoo and Conditioner?

-1: As hair expert John Gray -- author of The World of Hair Colour -- says, “High-quality hair products are rigorously tested to ensure that their performance does not deteriorate”.
+When your once bouncy, gleaming hair starts looking flat and dull, you may wonder if it has “got used to” your favourite shampoo or conditioner.
+There are two things to keep in mind.
+No.1: As hair expert John Gray -- author of The World of Hair Colour -- says, “High-quality hair products are rigorously tested to ensure that their performance does not deteriorate”.
 No. 2: Hair is technically dead, so it can’t develop a tolerance to a product.

 That doesn’t mean that you’re imagining the changes in your hair.
 Residue from styling products is one common reason why hair may look and feel drab.
 To give your hair a clean slate, try a one-time wash with a clarifying shampoo.
 These shampoos contain ingredients -- such as enzymes and citric acids -- that bind to product deposits and whisk them away.